hlb8122/keyserver-client-server-protocol-doc/README.md

 }
 ```

+* The `Entry` messages SHOULD contain the items to be uploaded.
 * The `format` field SHOULD indicate the data type of the `body` bytes.
 * It is RECOMMENDED that the `header` fields convey information useful for decoding.
 * The `timestamp` field is given in UNIX time (seconds) and, if metadata already exists at the address, MUST be strictly greater than the last `timestamp`.
 * The `ttl` is given in seconds and counts how long after the `timestamp` the server SHOULD expunge the data.
 It MUST be strictly greater than 0.

-The client constructs the `Metadata` protobuf message according to the following requirements:
+The client serializes the payload and constructs the `Metadata` protobuf message according to the following requirements:

-* The `pub_key` field MUST be a [compressed SECP256k1 key](http://www.secg.org/sec2-v2.pdf) and the address the encoded `HASH160` image of it (with appropriate prefix's and checksums).
+* The `pub_key` field MUST be a [compressed SECP256k1 key](http://www.secg.org/sec2-v2.pdf) public key and the PUT address the encoded `HASH160` image of it (with appropriate prefix's and checksums).
 * The `scheme` field MAY be either `SCHNORR` or `ECDSA` and defines the signature scheme.
-* The `signature` field MUST contain a compressed signature covering the serialized `Payload`, signed using the private key paired with `pub_key`.
+* The `signature` field MUST contain a compressed signature covering the `serialized_payload` bytes, signed using the private key paired with `pub_key`.
 * The total size of the `Metadata` MUST be strictly smaller than 128 kilobytes.

-The client sends the `Metadata` in a PUT request to keyserver on the path `/keys/{address}`.
+The client sends the `Metadata` in the body of a PUT request to keyserver at `address path` given in the location header ealier.
 The request MUST include either the query string `code={token string}` or an `AUTHORIZATION` header containing `POP {token string}`.

 If any of the requirements are not met the keyserver SHOULD respond with status code `400` and an appropriate error message.
-Otherwise, the keyserver MUST respond with status code `200`, an empty body and empty headers.
+Otherwise, the keyserver MUST respond with status code `200`, an empty body, and empty headers.

 ## Rationale